 Hunters, trappers and wildlife watchers in northern St. Louis and Lake Counties benefit from the management, habitat and oversight work of the Minnesota Department of Natural Resources' Tower area wildlife staff.

-Area Wildlife Supervisor Tom Rusch along with a full-time staff of three and one part-time office manager oversee an area that includes more than 3 million acres of private and public land.
+Area Wildlife Supervisor Tom Rusch along with a full-time staff of two oversee an area that includes more than 3 million acres of private and public land.
 This includes eight Wildlife Management Areas, seven state forests, three county forests, six Scientific and Natural Areas, the Superior National Forest and the Boundary Waters Canoe Area Wilderness.